lordminx/GGAutoblocker-data/README.md

 ## File Descriptions

-### sym_rt_graph.csv

-In this file, the symmetric RT relationships in the dataset where extracted and modelled as a social graph.
-Every line in the csv file represents an edge between two users in the dataset who have retweeted each other.

-### user_ids.txt

-Contains all the 11188 user ids extracted from the blocklist at data collection.
-For one method to hydrate the ids into full twitter user objects, see [this Jupyter Notebook](hydrate_twitter_ids.ipynb).

-### tweet_ids.txt.xz

-The ids of the ~18\*10^6 tweets collected, one line per ID.
-The text file was compressed using xz to be small enough for upload to Github.

-### wordcount.csv

-A count of words used in the text parts of the twitter corpus.
-This was very roughly chunked on whitespace, not stemmed at all and still includes hashtags, etc. Presented as a csv file with `word,count`.

-### mentionscount.csv

-File of twitter nicks and numbers of mentions for that nick in the corpus.
-Nicknames are presented without "@"-prefix and without normalizing cpatitalization, etc.

 ### account_metadata.csv

 Anonymized, randomized metadata for the Twitter accounts in the dataset.
 Presented as a csv file with one account per line and the following data fields: